 - 1 cup tomato puree

-- 1 can red kidney beans
+- 1 (14.5 oz) can red kidney beans, drained and rinsed

 - ½ cup water or beef stock

-- ½ cup white rice
+- 1 cup white rice

-- Sour cream
+- 2 tbsp sour cream

 This rich and robust Chili should be pairing with a suitably muscular wine.
 Argentina Malbec is the perfect compliment to this dish.
 The wine works best when paired with umami rich foods and it will really bring out the smokey and earthy notes in the Chili.